lilaspourpre/acl-2020/_posts/2020-06-04-general-conference-statistics.md

 ## 1. General Statistics

 ACL2020 had an acceptance rate of 22.7% based on 3,429 submissions and 779 accepted papers.
 3,429 is a record number of submissions for ACL.
-To put that number in perspective, and to show fast the field has grown, two years ago, the number of submissions was 1,544, or less than half.
+To put that number in perspective, just two years ago the number of submissions was 1,544, or less than half of this year!
 Ten years ago, there were “only” 956 submissions.

 Of the 779 accepted papers, 571 were long papers and 208 were short papers.
 Note that when Desk Rejects and Withdrawals are removed, 29 and 312 papers respectively, the acceptance rate is 25.2%.